This bill prohibits government entities in Minnesota from acquiring and using facial recognition technology.

 What This Means

-HF1196 seeks to prohibit the acquisition and use of facial recognition technology by government entities in Minnesota.
-This legislation reflects growing concerns over privacy and surveillance.
+The proposed bill HF1196 seeks to prohibit the acquisition and use of facial recognition technology by government entities in Minnesota.
+This regulation aims to address concerns regarding privacy and surveillance.
+If enacted, it may impact how state and local governments utilize technology for identification and monitoring purposes, although this is an interpretation not explicitly stated in the bill.

 Key Provisions